 Block out the sun: Give your AC unit some help by drawing the shades or blinds to keep the sun—and the heat—out of the room.

-Clean equals cooler: Check your air filter twice a month and clean it when necessary.
+Cleaner equals cooler: Check your air filter twice a month and clean it when necessary.
 Excess dirt and debris can reduce the efficiency of your air conditioner.
 Filters can be cleaned with lukewarm water and mild dish detergent.
 Accessible parts can be carefully cleaned with a vacuum and brush attachment.

-Stick with cooler activities: Make it easier for your AC unit to do its job, and avoid activities that heat up the house, like cooking or laundry, during the hottest hours.
+Avoid household tasks that generate heat: Make it easier for your AC unit to do its job, and avoid activities that heat up the house, like cooking or laundry, during the hottest hours.

 Let nature do some of the work: Has the temperature outside dropped?
 Take advantage of the break in the heat, turn off your air conditioner and open the windows.
 Use the unit fan and portable fans to bring the cooler outside air inside.